Kyriosity/read-write/README+/software/README+/dev-naming.md

 * floating
 *OOD.

-TRAP: Duplicate names in chain!
+TRAP: Duplicate names in the chain!

 ## Rules of thumb